 - Scholarship Candidate engages in any conduct that may reflect negatively upon CFA Institute

 All CFA Program registration fees are non-refundable.
-If any candidates who have applied for the Access Scholarship register for the CFA Exam while their application is pending for that same calendar year, they will have demonstrated their ability to pay for the CFA examination, and their application for an Access Scholarship will be voided.
+If any candidates who have applied for this Scholarship register for the CFA Exam while their application is pending for that same calendar year, they will have demonstrated their ability to pay for the CFA examination, and their application for an Access Scholarship will be voided.

 If you wish to begin studying for your exam before you are able to register (because you must wait until scholarship notifications occur in December), you may purchase the digital curriculum and study tools in advance.
 Please note that there are no refunds for curriculum.
 We include the cost of the CFA Program digital curriculum and study tools with the exam registration fee.